 Low carb and keto on a budget

 - Keep it simple.
-A meal doesn’t have to consist of many different elements.
-The fewer ingredients you need, the less money you’ll spend on buying them, right?
-Our keto cheese omelet is a great example of that.
-If you have water with that meal, it’ll cost about $3.50 or just under 3€.
-Compare that to a Big Mac that costs around $5 (4.2€).
+The fewer ingredients you need, the less money you’ll spend.
+Our keto cheese omelet will cost around $3 on average.
+Compare that to a Big Mac that costs over $5 on average in 2020.

 - Choose cheaper cuts.
 Ground meat and chicken thighs are typically cheaper than steak and chicken breast.
 Or better yet, buy a whole chicken and to cut it into pieces.
 You can even use the carcass to make chicken broth.

 - Buy seasonal.
 Use fresh vegetables when they are in season, buy frozen the rest of the year.